gsiekaniec/LOTUS/inputs_outputs_description/README.md

 > __Note__ Informations from these different databases is available in the [LOTUS_external_files](https://github.com/gsiekaniec/LOTUS/blob/main/LOTUS_external_files/Lotus_ExternalBases_202301.xlsx).

+> __Warning__ Currently, for LOTUS to work, this file containing additional information must be named ```Lotus_ExternalBases_202301.xlsx``` and located in directory ```LOTUS_external_files```, it is however possible to add information (row for a new genes and column for a new source).

 #### Chromosomes plot

 The chromosomes plot represents the mutated genes on the cytoband maps of the chromosomes.
 The curves above the chromosomes refer to the number of variants along the chromosome (in $\color[RGB]{185,105,0}orange$ line for TP*n* and $\color[RGB]{0,0,0}black$ for TP*n+1*).
 The curve below the chromosome represents the number of samples (in $\color[RGB]{0,128,255}blue$ line).
 The scale on the left fits the maximum found on each chromosome.

 This graph is output in two image formats: *svg* and *png* and the default output for this graphic is ```chromosomes.svg|.png``` but it is possible to use the ```-co``` option to change this output name.

 In order to obtain the curves, *merge* LOTUS starts from a list of impacted genes associated with (1) their number of variants (specific to TP*n* or TP*n+1*) or (2) the number of samples with this impacted gene.
 This information is then linked to the positions of the different genes.
 Therefore, a sliding window is used to traverse the chromosomes positions and the height of the curve at a point corresponds to the set of counts (variants or samples) for the genes overlapping this sliding window.
-The step for the sliding window is $500 000$ by default but can be increased or decreased using the **-step** option to get a more or less precise overview of the impacted chromosome areas.
+The step for the sliding window is $500 000$ by default but can be increased or decreased using the ```-step``` option to get a more or less precise overview of the impacted chromosome areas.
 The step of the slidding windows also determines the size of the observer window which is equal to $2*step$.

 > __Warning__ Using too large step number will result in a large loss of accuracy and too small step number will provide a more detailed but potentially less readable visualization and be much more complex to compute in terms of time and memory.